 Conditional Discharge for First-Time Possession Charges & Offenders in New Jersey

-Conditional discharge is a diversionary program in municipal court that exists for first-time drug offenders that may allow you to serve probation (of one to three years) and have charges against you dismissed, and, under certain circumstances, to keep your driving privileges.
+Conditional discharge in New Jersey is a diversionary program in municipal court that exists for first-time drug offenders that may allow you to serve probation (of one to three years) and have charges against you dismissed, and, under certain circumstances, to keep your driving privileges.
 Conditional discharge is just one legal option we explore for clients without an existing record, who are facing a first, drug related offense.

 If you are eligible for conditional discharge of the charges against you, you may be able to avoid prosecution.
 If you have questions about whether or not you may be eligible for this diversionary program, contact our criminal defense law offices today by calling (732) 303-7857 to schedule your free consultation and learn more about your rights, and your legal options.